 I'm currently an adjunct instructor at the Center for Innovation Education at Rutgers University and a volunteer mentor for Global Minimum.
 I also sit on the Board of Directors for Inglis Foundation, serving the Clinical Quality and Strategic Resources Committees, and I volunteer for the Massachusetts Association for the Blind and Visually Impaired.

-I've done work in food justice, digital accessibility, economic empowerment and affordable housing.
-I was named a "Change Maker" by Oliver Russell and was interviewed on my approach to social design.
+My work includes Internet-driven projects to support food justice, digital accessibility, economic empowerment and affordable housing.
+In 2015 I was named a "Change Maker" by Oliver Russell and interviewed on my approach to social design.

 My articles appear in technology, design and business publications worldwide.
 My book Digital Outcasts: Moving Technology Forward Without Leaving People Behind was published by Morgan Kaufmann in 2013 and received very nice reviews, including "Book of the Week" mentions on GoodReads, Amazon and ACM.

 Since 2008 I've delivered over 100 public talks in seven different countries in front of audiences ranging in size from 15 to 1400 attendees.

 Best way to contact me is via the Anikto website.
 Please don't try to sell me anything.
 If you're a recruiter, perform your due diligence first.